gbftdlie/G/BugDetails_IF.md

-We design a graph-based fuzz testing method to improve the  quality of DL inference engines.
  Our method has discovered more than 40 different exceptions in total.
 We detail the IF bugs as follows.

 Inference Failure